War on Poverty: Reception and critique

-Jamie Whitten was a Mississippi House Representative who was an influencer against the minorities of the civil rights movement in the Mississippi delta he was also part of the Delta Council and White Citizens Council.

-President Johnson's "war on poverty" speech was delivered at a time of recovery (the poverty level had fallen from 22.4% in 1959 to 19% in 1964 when the war on poverty was announced) and it was viewed by critics as an effort to get the United States Congress to authorize social welfare programs.
-Republicans ran against the war on poverty program.
+President Johnson's "War on Poverty" speech was delivered at a time of recovery (the poverty level had fallen from 22.4% in 1959 to 19% in 1964 when the War on Poverty was announced) and it was viewed by critics as an effort to get the United States Congress to authorize social welfare programs.
+Republicans ran against the War on Poverty program.

-Some economists, including Milton Friedman, have argued that Johnson's policies actually had a negative impact on the economy because of their interventionist nature, noting in a PBS interview that "the government sets out to eliminate poverty, it has a war on poverty, so-called "poverty" increases.
+Some economists, including Milton Friedman, have argued that Johnson's policies had a negative impact on the economy because of their interventionist nature, noting in a PBS interview that "the government sets out to eliminate poverty, it has a war on poverty, so-called "poverty" increases.
 It has a welfare program, and the welfare program leads to an expansion of problems.
 A general attitude develops that government isn't a very efficient way of doing things."
-Adherents of this school of thought recommend that the best way to fight poverty is not through government spending but through economic growth.
+Adherents of this libertarian school of thought recommend that the best way to fight poverty is not through government spending but through economic growth.

 Historian Tony Judt said in reference to the earlier proposed title of the Personal Responsibility and Work Opportunity Act that "a more Orwellian title would be hard to conceive" and attributed the decline in the popularity of the Great Society as a policy to its success, as fewer people feared hunger, sickness, and ignorance.
 Additionally, fewer people were concerned with ensuring a minimum standard for all citizens and social liberalism.

-Economist Thomas Sowell also criticized the war on poverty's programs, writing "The black family, which had survived centuries of slavery and discrimination, began rapidly disintegrating in the liberal welfare state that subsidized unwed pregnancy and changed welfare from an emergency rescue to a way of life."
+Economist Thomas Sowell also criticized the War on Poverty's programs, writing "The black family, which had survived centuries of slavery and discrimination, began rapidly disintegrating in the liberal welfare state that subsidized unwed pregnancy and changed welfare from an emergency rescue to a way of life."

 Others took a different tack.
 In 1967, in his book Where Do We Go from Here: Chaos or Community?
-Martin Luther King Jr. "criticized Johnson's war on poverty for being too piecemeal", saying that programs created under the "war on poverty" such as "housing programs, job training and family counseling" all had "a fatal disadvantage [because] the programs have never proceeded on a coordinated basis...[and noted that] at no time has a total, coordinated and fully adequate program been conceived."
-In his speech on April 4, 1967, at Riverside Church in New York, NY, King connected the war in Vietnam with the "war on poverty":
+Martin Luther King Jr. "criticized Johnson's war on poverty for being too piecemeal", saying that programs created under the "War on Poverty" such as "housing programs, job training and family counseling" all had "a fatal disadvantage [because] the programs have never proceeded on a coordinated basis...[and noted that] at no time has a total, coordinated and fully adequate program been conceived."
+In his speech on April 4, 1967, at Riverside Church in New York, NY, King connected the war in Vietnam with the "War on Poverty":